ayaayawae-dxg/revou-be-mini-project-4-bona/README.md

-# Mini Project Assignment: Building a Movie Ticket Booking RESTful API with Authentication and Authorization using TypeScript and Express.js
+# Mini Project + Milestone Assignment: Building a Movie Ticket Booking RESTful API with Authentication and Authorization using TypeScript and Express.js

 ## Description